ThePowerOfSwift/SwiftTextViewHashtag/README.md

 To use this in your own app, just copy the [UITextField+Extension.swift](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/UITextField%2BExtension.swift) file into your project.

-You may want to further [customize this section of code](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/UITextField%2BExtension.swift#L27) with a TextView font and color that fits your app's style guide, as these get overridden in the process.
+You may want to further [customize this section of code](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/UITextField%2BExtension.swift#L27) with a TextView font and color that fits your app's style guide, because the Storyboard attributes get overridden.

 ## Usage

 To detect hashtags in your textViews:

-1. Make sure the UITextView is not `editable`, is `selectable`, and can detect `links`
+1. Make sure the UITextView is `selectable`, can detect `links`, and is not `editable` (see image)
 1. Wire the UITextView to your ViewController
 1. Implement the UITextViewDelegate method `textView:shouldInteractWithURL:` to hook into the URL tap.
 See [example](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/ViewController.swift#L164).
 1. After you set the text, call the `resolveHashTags()` [method](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/TextCell.swift#L17)